ionos-cloud/crossplane-provider-ionoscloud/docs/RESOURCES.md

 ## References

-References are used in order to reference other resources on which the new created resources are dependent.
+References are used in order to reference other resources on which the new resources are dependent.
 Using referenced resources, the user can create for example, a datacenter and a lan using one command, without to manually update the lan CR specification file with the required datacenter ID.

 The references are resolved **only once**, when the resource is created, and the resolvers are generated using [crossplane-tools](https://github.com/crossplane/crossplane-tools).